scipy-conference/scipy_proceedings/papers/bergstra/paper.rst

 [numexpr]_ goes one step further by providing a loop fusion optimization that can glue several elementwise computations together.
-Unfortunately, the syntax required by numexpr is a bit unusual (the expression must be encoded as a string within the code), and is limited, at the time of this writing, to optimizing elementwise computations.
+Unfortunately, the syntax required by numexpr is a bit unusual (the expression must be encoded as a string within the code), and at the time of this writing, numexpr is limited to optimizing elementwise computations.
 [Cython]_ and [scipy.weave]_ address Python's performance issue by offering a simple way to hand-write crucial segments of code into C (or a dialect of Python which can be easily compiled to C, in Cython's case).
-While this approach can yield significant improvements, if the bottleneck of a program is a large mathematical expression comprising hundreds of elementary operations, manual optimization of the math can be time-consuming and error-prone when compared with an automated approach.
+While this approach can yield significant speed gains, it is labor-intensive: if the bottleneck of a program is a large mathematical expression comprising hundreds of elementary operations, manual program optimization can be time-consuming and error-prone, making an automated approach to performance optimization highly desirable.

 Theano, on the other hand, works on a symbolic representation of mathematical expressions, provided by the user in a NumPy-like syntax.
 Access to the full